FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

-In the above example, one has informed the name of the script to the make-tool through the `-f` directive, however this is not necessary if it is called *Makefile* or *makefile*.
+In the above example, one has informed the name of the script to the make-tool through the `-f` directive, however this is not necessary if the script is called *Makefile* or *makefile*.

-When you call `make APP=rpn` from the command line, the `APP` variable receives the `rpn` value, which will be expanded in the recipe below:
+When you call `make APP=rpn` from the command line, the `APP` variable receives the `rpn` value, which will be expanded into the recipe below:

 ```Makefile
 	nim c -o:$(APP).x -d:release --nimcache:lixo $(APP).nim